Sunday, September 22, 2024

 • Marathon Grill: I grabbed a Grilled Chicken Cobb Salad from this spot, which was pretty tasty and very filling.

 • Toms Dim Sum: I ordered Shanghai Wonton Soup with shrimp dumplings.
+DELICIOUS.
 This was the perfect cure for a cold I was suffering from at the time.

 October 2023 - Charlotte, NC and Atlanta, GA